awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 To retrieve logs in the environment management console, navigate to **Logs**, choose **Request Logs**, and then choose the type of logs to retrieve\.
 To get tail logs, choose **Last 100 Lines**\.
 To get bundle logs, choose **Full Logs**\.

-![\[Environment Logs page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-logs.png)
+![\[Environment logs page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-logs.png)

 When Elastic Beanstalk finishes retrieving your logs, choose **Download**\.